 Cell-free systems either test a specific biochemical activity in vitro (e.g. phosphopeptide binding, ubiquitin ligase activity, DNA combing, DNA binding, DNA recombination), protein-protein interactions (e.g. yeast two-hybrid screening, co-immunoprecipitations), or the effect of different factors on protein structure and stability (e.g. protease sensitivity, calorimetry).
 Interpretation of results from cell-free assays should consider that they are restricted to specific functions, sometimes limited to specific regions of the protein, and may be particularly sensitive to temperature, buffer conditions, and concentrations of exogenous substrates.

 Cell-based systems use a human or model organism (e.g. yeast, bacteria, or mouse) host cell as the basis for the assay.
+Cell-based systems can be further distinguished as in cellulo (when the assay context is a single cell) or in vivo (in the context of a whole metazoan organism), although there are currently no established in vivo functional assay for VUS.
 We recommend periodical authentication of cell line and strain identity by short tandem repeat analysis and phenotyping, respectively.
 Cell lines should be checked regularly for mycoplasma infection.
 Interpretation of results from assays performed in model systems should consider the degree of divergence of proteins from the host involved in the assay, differences in biology, and in growth conditions.

 Cell-based assays can be further defined by read-out.
 Reporter systems include those in which the read-out for functional impact is an ectopic reporter (e.g. transcription activation or HR assays) or in which ectopic overexpression in a heterologous system leads to a defined phenotype (e.g. small colony phenotype in yeast).
 Limitations of reporter systems based on ectopic expression may include artifacts of over expression.
 Alternatively, assays in which the full length variant allele/protein replaces the endogenous gene/protein and defined biological processes are assessed are considered complementation/perturbation assays.
 Some assays may combine reporter systems and complementation.